tronbyt/.github/profile/README.md

 * [pixlet](https://github.com/tronbyt/pixlet) - a maintained fork of Tidbyt's pixlet which adds functionality and can be used as a library
 * [tronberry](https://github.com/tronbyt/tronberry) - a Tronbyt client for Raspberry Pi devices
 * [homebrew-tronbyt](https://github.com/tronbyt/homebrew-tronbyt) - Tronbyt Homebrew tap

+For more information, including getting started instructions, see [the wiki](https://github.com/tronbyt/server/wiki).